 Group seminar project requires software development and research project in applied computing.
 Objectives include: integrating minor or concentration with computing, reviewing professional literature, writing technical documents, and presenting project results to technologists/end-users.
-Prerequisite: CSS 301; CSS 342; CSS 350; CSS 360; CSS 421; three additional CSS courses.
+Prerequisite: CSS 301; CSS 360; CSS 421; and either CSS 340 or CSS 342.

 View course details in MyPlan: CSS 496